Your account is managed online and can be accessed through the CyberGhost Account Management page directly from your preferred web browser.

 Furthermore, one can manage the devices and subscriptions, reach out to the Support Department and delete the account.

 The area 'Account Settings' allows to change your log-in data and type in a different user name as well as a different password.
-For all changes you will need your (old) password or your PUK to confirm the changes.

 While editing, please keep the following rules in mind: